Catalan independence referendum: What's behind the vote aimed at breaking up Spain?

 This weekend’s vote isn’t the first attempt of its kind.

-In 2014, Catalonia’s tried to hold a non-binding poll but that was blocked by the Constitutional Court.
+In 2014, Catalonia tried to hold a nonbinding poll but was blocked by the Constitutional Court.
 This was followed by an unofficial poll where some 2.3 million Catalans voted, with 80 percent leaning toward independence.

 In 2015, regional elections produced a slim majority of pro-independence lawmakers.